-Our file includes a ready-to-use formatted blank slide with key marketing definitions where you can insert your own creative brief.
+Our template includes a creative brief, mini creative brief, and media brief.
+Our file includes ready-to-use formatted blank slides with key marketing definitions where you can insert your own creative brief.
+And, we use our Gray’s Cookies example to show you examples to follow.

 The flaw of the big-wide creative brief